 Despite this, the League City Police Department, in response to the requirements of The Texas Racial Profiling Law (H.B.
-3389), commissioned the analysis of its 2015 traffic contact data.
-Thus, three different types of analyses were conducted.
-The first of these involved a careful evaluation of the 2015 traffic-stop data.
-This particular analysis measured, as required by the Texas Racial Profiling Law, the number and percentage of Caucasians, African Americans, Hispanics, Asians, Native Americans, Middle Eastern, and individuals belonging to the "other" category, that came in contact with the police and were issued a traffic-related citation in 2015.
+3389), commissioned the analysis of its 2016 traffic contact data.
+This involved a careful evaluation of the 2016 traffic-stop data.
+This particular analysis measured, as required by the Texas Racial Profiling Law, the number and percentage of Caucasians, African Americans, Hispanics, Asians, Native Americans, Middle Eastern, and individuals belonging to the "other" category, that came in contact with the police and were issued a traffic-related citation in 2016.
 In addition, the analysis included information relevant to the number and percentage of searches (table 1) while indicating the type of search (i.e., consensual or probable cause) conducted.
 Finally, the data analysis highlighted the number and percentage of individuals who, after they were issued a citation, were subsequently arrested.